Our Board

 Dan Brown has been in the mechanical contracting industry for the past 40 years as a mechanical contractor and commercial mechanical equipment sales engineer.
 Mr. Brown is a third generation Coloradoan that first lived in north Denver in the Chaffee Park area before moving to Bear Valley where he graduated from High School.
 He earned his Bachelor of Science degree with honors in Business Management from Metropolitan State College of Denver.

 Dan moved to Douglas County 25 years ago to raise his family and has stayed there as an active part of the community.
-Dan was appointed to his first term by the Douglas County Commissioners effective March 1, 2022, through February 28.
-2025.
+Dan was appointed to his second term by the Douglas County Commissioners through January 2028.

 Governor’s Appointee